OpenElectionData/oedi/_academy/using-census-data-to-strengthen-voter-registration-analysis.en.md

 [![Image 1](/assets/images/academy/module_7/formula_3_Calculating_Reg_rate.png)](/assets/images/academy/module_7/formula_3_Calculating_Reg_rate.png)

 1\.
-In cell D2, corresponding to urban districts, type and equals sign =.
+In cell D2, corresponding to urban districts, type an equals sign =.
 Then click on cell C2, which provides the number of registered voters in Opendya’s urban districts.

 2\.
 Type a forward slash / which indicates that you’d like to divide the contents of cell C2 by something else.
 Then click on cell B2, the voting age population in Opendya’s urban districts.